aws-samples/aws-modernization-with-pulumi/content/_index.md

 ![image](/images/mm.png)

 You will begin this workshop as the newest member of Mythical Mysfits.
-Today you are tasked with learning all about how to deploy our public facing website and various robust containerized applications.
+A fictitious company that started off with their famous "Hello world" product and evolved into being a world leader in the unicorn socks rental market.

+You have 2 hours to ramp up and take over the infrastructure team.
+It might sound hard but to quote the CEO of the company: "It is a very simple task, but hey I'm not a very technical guy".

 ### Learning Objectives